In this article, we guide you through all the important factors you should consider before signing up with an enterprise web analytics vendor.

 We’ll elaborate on these points later in this article.

-If you still want to take advantage of a SaaS-based solution, this article will shed some more light on how to choose the safest among them: How To Tell If You Have Secure Cloud Analytics.
+If you still want to take advantage of a SaaS web analytics solution, this article will shed some more light on how to choose the safest among them: How To Tell If You Have Secure Cloud Analytics.

 Select the Right Enterprise Analytics Platform